 Domestic Violence and Protection Orders

 Being hurt or assaulted by someone you love can be frightening, upsetting, and even shocking.
 The fact that you lived with or loved this person doesn’t change the fact that you have the right to feel safe.
-Jennifer Espronceda can lead you through the steps needed to acquire legal protections against your abuser.
+Jennifer Espronceda can lead you through the steps needed to acquire legal protection against your abuser.
 If you’ve been wrongly accused of abuse, Jennifer Espronceda will work to make sure the courts hear your side, saving you from prosecution or even losing custody of your children.

 Family Law FAQs

-Q: How much child support will I have to pay?
+How much child support will I have to pay?

-The answer to this question is dependent on your income, the number of children involved, and the needs of each child.
+The answer to this question depends on your income, the number of children involved, and the needs of each child.
 In addition to a monthly payment schedule, you may be responsible for the child’s insurance, educational needs, and more.
 Our child support page goes into detail on how to calculate child support payments.

-Q: Do I have to allow visitation if my spouse doesn’t pay support?
+Do I have to allow visitation if my spouse doesn’t pay support?

 In most cases, a non-paying spouse cannot be denied access to your child.
 If you think special circumstances exist, your family law question can be best addressed by your lawyer.

-Q: What is covered by a prenuptial agreement?
+What is covered by a prenuptial agreement?

-Prenuptial agreements can cover division of property, spousal support in the event of a divorce, and all manner of topics related to your children.
-An experienced family law attorney should draw up the agreement and ensure that you and your future spouse fully understand it before signing.
+Prenuptial agreements can cover the division of property, spousal support in the event of a divorce, and all manner of topics related to your children.
+An experienced family law attorney should draw up the agreement and ensure you and your future spouse fully understand it before signing.

-Q: How do I keep a violent ex away from my children?
+How do I keep a violent ex away from my children?

 Domestic violence is a serious issue and one you should not hesitate to hire an attorney to help with.
 Your attorney can help you demonstrate wrongdoing to a judge, who can then issue an order keeping a violent parent away.

-Q: Is there an advantage to filing for divorce before my spouse does?
+Is there an advantage to filing for divorce before my spouse does?

 This is a complex family law question.
 You should always consult with a divorce lawyer before racing to file.
 There are many options and factors to consider with divorce.

-Q: What questions does a judge ask during a divorce?
+What questions does a judge ask during a divorce?

 If your divorce goes to court, you should expect to spend some time answering questions on the stand.
 While most questions will be asked by the attorneys, the judge may ask you some questions too.
 Usually, questions from the judge are for more clarification.
-Depending on your situation, the judge may ask basic background questions such as what your name is, your spouse’s name, children’s names, etc. A judge may also ask for confirmation that your marriage is irretrievably broken or that you meet any residency requirements.
+Depending on your situation, the judge may ask basic background questions such as your name, spouse’s, children’s names, etc. A judge may also ask for confirmation that your marriage is irretrievably broken or that you meet any residency requirements.
 You may also be asked for details from the judge about anything you or your spouse could agree on as part of the divorce agreement.

-Q: Who gets the house in a Texas divorce?
+Who gets the house in a Texas divorce?

-Q: Why moving out is the biggest mistake in a divorce?
+Why is moving out the biggest mistake in a divorce?

 When you are going through a divorce, it may seem like a good idea for one of the spouses to move out of the home, but this could be your biggest mistake from a strategic standpoint.
 When you decide to leave, even if your intentions are good, your spouse can also file paperwork asking for temporary possession of the home, which means that you won’t be able to enter the home anymore until after the divorce is finalized.
 It’s best to consult with your lawyer before making any sudden moves that could have lasting repercussions on your case.

-Q: Who pays the mortgage during separation?
+Who pays the mortgage during separation?

-Q: Does it matter who files for divorce first?
+Does it matter who files for divorce first?

-If you and your soon-to-be ex own a business together, then its generally considered as property of the marriage that must be divided during the divorce.
+If you and your soon-to-be ex own a business together, then it’s generally considered as the property of the marriage that must be divided during the divorce.
 There are three different ways that this is typically divided in a Texas divorce.
 One option is co-ownership, where both spouses continue to own the business after the divorce.
 This works best in an amicable divorce.
 But if you don’t see yourself continuing to work alongside your ex, One of the other options may be best.
 One of these is to sell the business and divide the proceeds.
-Alternatively, if one of the parties has enough assets, he or she could buy out the business at an agreed upon price and take full ownership of it.
+Alternatively, if one of the parties has enough assets, he or she could buy out the business at an agreed-upon price and take full ownership of it.
 A professional appraiser may be needed to determine the value of the business.

-Q: What if you have children - how is custody divided?
+What if you have children - how is custody divided?

-Q: What factors determine custody in a divorce?
+What factors determine custody in a divorce?

 Get Help Today